Credila vs IDFC FIRST Bank Education Loan: Rates, Limits & Key Differences

 Up to 15 years

-Choose Credila if you need a higher loan amount without collateral or are attending a non-pre-approved university.
-Opt for IDFC First Bank for lower interest rates and a structured loan process for top-ranked universities.
+Key Takeaway: Choose Credila if you need a higher unsecured loan or are attending a university outside a pre-approved list.
+Opt for IDFC FIRST Bank for potentially lower interest rates (especially on secured loans) and a structured tier-based process for top-ranked universities.

 NBFC vs Bank: Key Differences

-• Regulation and Licensing: Banks are fully regulated under the Banking Regulation Act and require a banking license from the Reserve Bank of India (RBI).
-NBFCs are registered under the Companies Act and regulated by the RBI but do not have a banking license.
+• Regulation and Licensing: Banks are fully regulated under the Banking Regulation Act and require a banking licence from the RBI.
+NBFCs are registered under the Companies Act and regulated by the RBI but do not hold a banking licence.

-• Payment and Settlement System: Banks are part of the payment and settlement system, so they can issue cheques, provide debit cards, and process payments.
-NBFCs do not participate in this system and cannot offer cheque facility or payment services.
+• Payment and Settlement System: Banks are part of the payment and settlement system and can issue cheques, debit cards, and process payments.
+NBFCs do not participate in this system.

-• Services Offered: Banks provide a broad range of financial services—loans, credit cards, money transfers, savings accounts, current accounts, and more.
-NBFCs mainly focus on lending (personal, business, vehicle loans) and financial products like mutual funds and insurance, but exclude banking transactional services.
+• Services Offered: Banks provide a broad range of financial services including savings accounts, current accounts, and payment services.
+NBFCs mainly focus on lending.

-• Customer Reach and Speed: NBFCs often serve niche markets or customers with lower credit scores, and may offer quicker loan approvals and more flexible terms compared to traditional banks.
+• Customer Reach and Speed: NBFCs often serve niche markets and may offer more flexible evaluation criteria and quicker approvals for education loans.

 Lender